 Releases of Java may provide a third party sponsor offer for users to install.
 If you wish to install Java without being presented any third party sponsor offers, there are a couple options.Disable sponsors:

-Prior to the Java 7 Update 65 (7u65) release, to disable sponsor offers at the time of installation, the user could de-select the option during installation or can pass
+Prior to the Java 7 Update 65 (7u65) and Java 8 Update 11 (8u11) releases, to disable sponsor offers at the time of installation, the user could de-select the option during installation or can pass

 SPONSORS=0 as a commandline option.
-Starting with the 7u65 release, a new Java Control Panel (JCP) option to disable sponsors is available.
+Starting with the 7u65 and 8u11 releases, a new Java Control Panel (JCP) option to disable sponsors is available.
 To use this option, go to the JCP Advanced tab, and check or uncheck Suppress sponsor offers when updating Java.
 This option is applicable to 32- and 64-bit Windows operating systems.

 If you wish to install Java without being presented any third party sponsor offers, you can install Java using a specific Command Prompt method with a flag.
 By installing Java with this Command Prompt, the sponsor offerings are disabled for the current and future releases of Java.